Department website: http://theatre.wvu.edu/

-PR: THET 404.
+PR: THET 404 or THET 404S.
 Further exploration of dramatic technique, with emphasis on orchestrating the longer play.
 Also touches on script analysis of known dramatic texts and on practical problems of a playwriting career.

-PR: THET 111 and THET 425.
+PR: THET 111 and (THET 425 or THET 425S).
 Identification and application of the materials and techniques used in the fabrication of costume crafts.
 Emphasis on research and practical experience through hands on project work.

 THET 424.
 Advanced Technical Production.
 3 Hours.